tunglm2203/waypoint_nav/README.md

 # waypoint_nav

+IMPORTANT NOTE:  I have updated the waypoint_nav project to work under ROS Kinetic.
+Also, I have included Dockerfile and corresponding scripts to build and run this under Docker. (jeff AT lutz.ws)

 This package performs outdoor GPS waypoint navigation.
 It can navigate while building a map, avoiding obstacles, and can navigate continuously between each goal or stop at each goal.

 This repo is made to run on a Clearpath Husky with IMU, Novatel GPS, and Sick lms111 lidar.